 They cannot accept that there was no conspiracy to conspire, collude with Russia in the lead up to 2016.

-What the FBI didn't have after nine months, what the House Intel Committee couldn't find either, and the Senate bipartisan committee could not find.
+They can't accept that, you know, the Mueller report did not give them what they had anticipated, what the FBI didn't have after nine months, what the House Intel Committee couldn't find either, and the Senate Bipartisan Committee could not find.

-And what they're really gonna have a hard time dealing with is what's coming.
+And what they're really going to have a hard time dealing with is what's coming.

-What the Attorney General Barr saying today is very clear.
+What the Attorney General Barr is saying today is very clear.

 The Horowitz FISA abuse investigation is going to be devastating.